-Before lifting the A module from the truck, place four 5 1/2" temporary setting blocks on the concrete foundation at each of the four corners.
+Before lifting the A module from the truck, place four 5 1/2 inch temporary setting blocks on the concrete foundation at each of the four corners.
 Also re-measure the overall distance between approaches.
-The OTR-LP is undersized 1 1/2".
-When installed in a 70' opening, there will be a 3/4" gap between the approaches and the scale.
+The OTR is undersized 1 1/2 inch.
+When installed in a 70 ft opening, there will be a 3/4 inch gap between the approaches and the scale.
 Minor adjustments can be made when setting the first module to equally space the scale between approaches.

-Depending on foundation and clean out requirements, a different size of setting blocks may be needed.
-Assembly instruction references an 18" approach profile for a 5 3/4" clean out.
+NOTE: Depending on foundation and clean out requirements, a different size of setting blocks may be required.
+Assembly instruction references an 18 inch approach profile for a 5 3/4 inch clean out.
 Adjust as needed for specific application needs.